akuhara/SEIS_FILO/docs/parallel_tempering.md

 The performance of the parallel tempering depends on the number of MCMC chains and temperatures given to the chains.
 SEIS_FILO offers four adjustable parameters for this purpose: [n_proc](parameter_list.md#n_proc), [n_chain](parameter_list.md#n_chain), [n_cool](parameter_list.md#n_cool), and
 [temp_high](parameter_list.md#temp_high).

+!!!
+Note
     * The number of chains is set to n_proc × n_chains, where n_proc is the number of processes for parallel computing and n_chains is the number of MCMC chains per process.
     * Out of n_proc × n_chains chains, n_proc × n_cool chains are given unit temperature (i.e., non-tempered).
     * Temperatures of the other chains are randomly distributed in logarithmic scale between 1 and temp_high, while the temperature of one chain is fixed at temp_high.